Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzureRmExpressRouteCircuitConnectionConfig.md

 ```

 ### -ExpressRouteCircuit
-The ExpressRoute circuit object containing the peering configuration to be modified.
+The ExpressRoute circuit object containing the circuit connection configuration to be modified.

 ```yaml
 Type: PSExpressRouteCircuit